-- We have a new partnership for free online Wills, provided by will writing service Beyond.
+- We have a partnership for free online Wills, provided by will writing service Beyond.
 Beyond offers a safe and easy service, recommended by Trustpilot.
 Read more about this service here.
 Be sure to note the online discount code on the first page.

 Easy Will writing and Will review

 Surveys show that only around half of UK adults have a Will, and of those that do, the majority are outdated.

 Having an out-of-date Will can cause needless problems for your family and executors after your death.
 And, it will almost certainly cost your executors more time, trouble and money to sort out.
 You can prevent this by revising your Will now.

 It’s recommended that a Will should be reviewed at least once every five years.
 In that time various details may have changed: family births, marriages and deaths, the charities you support, your executors may need updating or you may have won the lottery and done some financial planning!

 When reviewing their Will, some of our supporters decide to leave a gift to Dorothy House.
 A gift to the Hospice will enable us to continue providing outstanding care to those in our community for many years to come.
 Even 1% of your estate could make a life-changing difference for us.

 Free online Will services